 You're in the right place for court matters!

-THE ISSUE: Seven of President Trump’s federal judicial nominees have been voted out of the Senate Judiciary Committee and await confirmation to lifetime appointments by the full Senate.
-An additional four nominees have been nominated (via Truth Social!!!) and await hearings in the Senate Judiciary Committee.
+Three of President Trump’s federal judicial nominees are about to be voted out of the Senate Judiciary Committee and await confirmation to lifetime appointments by the full Senate.

-TAKE ACTION: Call the Capitol Switchboard at: 202-224-3121 and ask for each of your Senator’s offices.
-Tell them you are a constituent and that you oppose the federal judicial nominations of the above 7 nominees and you want them to vote NO when they come up for confirmation on the Senate floor.
+Call the Capitol Switchboard at: 202-224-3121 and ask for each of your Senator’s offices.
+Tell them you are a constituent and that you oppose the federal judicial nominations of the above 3 nominees and you want them to vote NO when they come up for confirmation on the Senate floor.
 Tell them that you want nominees who will uphold civil rights, press freedom, access to justice, and corporate accountability.
 These nominees will not.
-Tell them you are also concerned about the four recent nominees that have not yet had hearings for the same reasons.

 What You Can Do Right Now!